|Author||Dean Eigenmann, Nick Johnson|

 contenthash MUST be represented as a machine-readable multicodec.
 The format is specified as follows:

 <protoCode uvarint><value byte>

-protoCodes and their meanings are specified in the ensdomains/multicodec repository.
+protoCodes and their meanings are specified in the multiformats/multicodec repository.

-The encoding of the value depends on the content type specified by the protoCode; for instance, types in the range 0x00-0xf0 are encoded using multihash, meaning their value is formatted as follows:
+The encoding of the value depends on the content type specified by the protoCode.
+Values with protocodes of 0xee and 0xef represent IPFS and Swarm content; these values are encoded as v1 CIDs without a base prefix, meaning their value is formatted as follows: